Back to all lessons

 By the end, you should be able to say:

-• Connect shortest-path search to robotics, maps, and planning
+• Connect shortest-path search to routing, robotics, scheduling, and planning problems

 Think about this first